 Information on the subsistence harvest of Steller sea lions comes via two sources: the Alaska Department of Fish and Game (ADF&G) and the Ecosystem Conservation Office (ECO) of the Aleut Community of St. Paul.
-The ADF&G conducted systematic interviews with hunters and users of marine mammals in approximately 2,100 households in about 60 coastal communities within the range of the Steller sea lion in Alaska (Wolfe et al. 2005, 2006, 2008, 2009a, 2009b).
+The ADF&G conducted systematic interviews with hunters and users of marine mammals in approximately 2,100 households in about 60 coastal communities within the geographic range of the Steller sea lion in Alaska (Wolfe et al. 2005, 2006, 2008, 2009a, 2009b).
 The interviews were conducted once per year in the winter (January to March) and covered hunter activities for the previous calendar year.
-As of 2009, annual statewide data on community subsistence harvests are no longer being collected.
+As of 2009, annual statewide data on community subsistence harvests are no longer being consistently collected.
 Data are being collected periodically in subareas.
-Therefore, the most recent 5 years of data (2004-2008) will be retained and used for calculating an annual mortality and serious injury estimate for all areas except St. Paul.
-Data from St. Paul are still being collected and will be updated with the most recent 5-year period available.
-The ECO collects data on the harvest in near real-time on St. Paul Island and records hunter activities within 36 hours of the harvest (Zavadil 2010).
-Information on subsistence harvest levels is provided in Table 4; data from ECO (e.g., Zavadil 2010) are relied upon as the source of data for St. Paul Island and all other data are from the ADF&G (e.g., Wolfe et al. 2005).
-Data were collected on the Alaska Native harvest of Steller sea lions for seven communities on Kodiak Island in 2011; the Alaska Native Harbor Seal Commission and ADF&G estimated a total of 20 adult sea lions were harvested, with a 95% confidence range between 15 to 28 animals (Wolfe et al. 2012).
-This estimate does not represent a comprehensive statewide estimate; therefore, the best available statewide subsistence harvest estimates for a 5-year period are those from 2004 to 2008.
-No monitoring occurred on St. Paul in 2012; therefore, the most recent 5 years of data from St. Paul are from 2008-2011 and 2013.
+Data were collected on the Alaska Native harvest of Western U.S. Steller sea lions for 7 communities on Kodiak Island in 2011 and 15 communities in Southcentral Alaska in 2014.
+The Alaska Native Harbor Seal Commission (ANHSC) and ADF&G estimated a total of 20 adult sea lions were harvested on Kodiak Island in 2011, with a 95% confidence range between 15 and 28 animals (Wolfe et al. 2012), and 7.9 sea lions (CI = 6-15.3) were harvested in Southcentral Alaska in 2014, with adults comprising 84% of the harvest (ANHSC 2015).
+These estimates do not represent a comprehensive statewide estimate; therefore, the best available statewide subsistence harvest estimates for a 5-year period are those from 2004 to 2008.
+Therefore, the most recent 5 years of data available (2004-2008) will be retained and used for calculating an annual mortality and serious injury estimate for all areas except St. Paul.
+Data from St. Paul are still being collected and will be updated with the most recent 5 years of data available.
+The ECO collects data on the harvest in near real-time on St. Paul Island and records hunter activities within 36 hours of the harvest (Lestenkof 2011).
+Information on subsistence harvest levels is provided in Table 4; data from ECO (e.g., Lestenkof 2011) are relied upon as the source of data for St. Paul Island and all other data are from the ADF&G (e.g., Wolfe et al. 2005).
+The most recent 5 years of data from St. Paul are from 2010 to 2014 (Lestenkof 2011, 2012).

-The mean annual subsistence take from this stock for all areas except St. Paul in 2004-2008, combined with the mean annual take for St. Paul in 2008-2011 and 2013, was 199 Steller sea lions (Table 4).
+The mean annual subsistence take from this stock for all areas except St. Paul in 2004-2008 (172) combined with the mean annual take for St. Paul in 2010-2014 (29) is 201 western Steller sea lions (Table 4).

 Table 4.
-Summary of the subsistence harvest data for the Western U.S. stock of Steller sea lions.
-As of 2009, data on community subsistence harvests are no longer being collected.
+Summary of the subsistence harvest data for Western U.S. Steller sea lions.
+As of 2009, data on community subsistence harvests are no longer being consistently collected.
 Therefore, the most recent 5 years of data (2004-2008) will be retained and used for calculating an annual mortality and serious injury estimate for all areas except St. Paul.
-Data from St. Paul are still being collected and will be updated with the most recent 5 years of data available (2008-2011 and 2013).
+Data from St. Paul are still being collected and will be updated with the most recent 5 years of data available (2010-2014).
+N/A indicates that data are not available.